srndic/hidost/README.rst

 separately as their implementations and ways of use have little in common.

-Extracting Features from PDF files
+Extracting Features from PDF Files
 -------------------------------------

 The PDF part was written in C++11 and consists of a toolchain of